Water transport in Mumbai

 Water transport in Mumbai consists of ferries, hovercraft and catamarans.

 Proposals to start more water services were initially mooted in the 1990s but were held up due to legal issues.
-Services are provided by both government agencies as well as private partners.
+Services are provided by both government agencies as well as private partners.A Mumbai Water metro has been proposed to be set up in the city, on the same lines as the Kochi Water Metro.

 Routes

 Uran - Elephanta

 The Maharashtra Maritime Board granted permission to a private operator to begin regular ferry services from Mora jetty in Uran to Elephanta (Gharapuri) from 15 April 2017.